fudoki-abe/mine-all-the-bitcoin/README.md

 Anyway, that's the end of the exposition.

 If anyone still wants to mine all the bitcoin for free, it should be clear how, but maybe less clear how to do it forever.
 We also covered how to defend you and your friends from the attack.
-And the type of counterattack thats likely to end it.
+And the type of counterattack that's likely to end it.